What's the Difference Between a Heat Pump vs Furnace?

 “A furnace uses natural gas or propane to heat your home, whereas a heat pump uses electricity,” Lea said “Due to a combustion process of a gas furnace, a furnace requires venting to the exterior.
 A heat pump can do double duty as both a source of heating and cooling, utilizing an outdoor condenser, which is your heat pump, and an indoor evaporator coil and copper tubing line set.
 Then, inside you have your air handling unit or your furnace as a means of moving air around the home.”

 - Heat Pumps: These systems are highly efficient in moderate climates with mild winters.
-While historically less effective in freezing temperatures, modern cold climate heat pumps are now a reliable choice for colder regions, providing consistent warmth even when temperatures drop.
+While historically less effective in freezing temperatures, modern cold climate heat pumps are now a reliable choice for colder regions in 2026, providing consistent warmth even when temperatures drop.

 - Furnaces: Furnaces are a proven, powerful choice for climates where temperatures regularly fall below freezing.
 They generate consistent, powerful heat by burning fuel, ensuring reliable warmth in even the most extreme cold.

-- Operating Cost: The high efficiency of heat pumps often leads to significant long-term savings on monthly energy bills.
-Furnaces may have higher operating costs due to fuel consumption.
+- Operating Cost: The high efficiency of heat pumps can lead to long-term savings on monthly energy bills.
+Furnaces may have higher operating costs due to fuel consumption depending on your local fuel cost.
 It's important to weigh the initial investment against long-term savings.